 Do you offer video or in-person sessions?

 Yes, 4LCC offers both.
-See the info page for each individual therapist, under our ‘Team’ section found under the ‘About’ tab, to determine the type of service that each therapist provides.
+See the info page for each individual therapist, under our ‘Therapists’ section found under the ‘About’ tab, to determine the type of service that each therapist provides.

 If I seek help, how long will will I be in therapy?

-Unfortunately, this is not possible to say on a general FAQs page.
-Everyone’s circumstances are unique to them and the length of time therapy can take to allow them to accomplish their goals depends on their desire for personal development, their commitment, and the factors that are driving them to seek therapy in the first place.
+Unfortunately, this is not possible to answer in a general FAQs page.
+Everyone’s circumstances are unique to them.
+The length of time therapy can take to allow them to accomplish their goals depends on their desire for personal development, their commitment, and the factors that are driving them to seek therapy in the first place.

 My partner and I are having problems.
 Should we be in individual counseling or come together?